eigerco/pallet-move/doc/tutorial.md

 ## Overview

+In this tutorial, we are going to show you how to access the MoveVM hosted inside the `pallet-move`, integrated inside the [template node][template-node-repo].

 To make Move interoperable with Substrate, we provide the package manager [smove](https://github.com/eigerco/smove), which can compile your Move projects, create bundles, access and act with the network node and more.

 This tutorial shows a summary of a workflow with Move on a Substrate template node.
 We will publish a module and execute a script which uses that module's functionality.
 Therefore, the package manager `smove` will be used to compile those resources, estimate the required amount of gas, and to create the `script-transaction`.
-Finally, we publish the module and execute a script via using [polkadot.js](https://polkadot.js.org/apps/).
+Finally, we publish the module and execute a script via using [polkadot.js][polkadotjs]).

 ## Setup and Code Example

-Initial requirements:
+Prerequisites:
 - [Install smove](https://github.com/eigerco/smove).
-- Setup our [our template node](https://github.com/eigerco/substrate-node-template-move-vm-test) with pallet-move integrated and run it in the background.
+- Setup the our template node with pallet-move integrated and run it in the background - the instructions can be found in our [readme](../README.md).
+  - Either use [polkadot.js][polkadotjs] or run a local frontend for the node running in the background.
 - Switch the current working directory to the code example directory in `pallet-move/tests/assets/move-projects/car-wash-example`.

 In our example, a simple car wash is modelized, where washing coins are used to control the usage of the car wash.
 Users can register, buy washing coins and use them to start the car wash.
 For the sake of simplicity, we show here only the function headers of the Move module, the full module can be seen [here](https://github.com/eigerco/pallet-move/blob/main/tests/assets/move-projects/car-wash-example/sources/CarWash.move).

 ```move
 module DeveloperBob::CarWash {